yukino-org/kazahana-v3/README.md

 Yukino lets you read manga or stream anime ad-free from multiple sources.
 The project's name "Yukino" meaning "Snow" named after the character "Yukino Yukinoshita" from the anime "Yahari Ore no Seishun Love Comedy wa Machigatteiru".

-We do not support piracy nor run/serve any illegal or copyrighted contents, everything is acquired from third-party sources.
 The developer of this application does not have any affiliation with any of the third-party sources.

 [![CodeFactor](https://www.codefactor.io/repository/github/yukino-app/yukino/badge/next)](https://www.codefactor.io/repository/github/yukino-app/yukino/overview/next)
 [![Android (Apk)](https://github.com/yukino-app/yukino/actions/workflows/android-build.yml/badge.svg)](https://github.com/yukino-app/yukino/actions/workflows/android-build.yml)